Protect List Quality

 ### Invalid Email Address

-1. Do not guess the correction unless it is obvious and verifiable.
+1. Do not guess the correct email address unless the correction is obvious and you can verify it.

-2. Remove accidental spaces, trailing punctuation, or copied display-name text.
+2. Remove accidental spaces, trailing punctuation, or copied display-name text from the address.

 3. If the domain or local part still looks wrong, ask the subscriber for the correct address.

-4. Keep the invalid row out of active imports until it is corrected.
+4. Keep the invalid row out of active imports until you correct the address.

-5. If many rows have this issue, fix the signup form or import source before collecting more addresses.
+5. If many rows have this issue, fix the signup form or import source before you collect more addresses.

 ### Email Domain Typo

-2. If the address came from a form, ask the subscriber to re-enter or confirm it.
+2. If the address came from a form, ask the subscriber to re-enter or confirm the address.

-3. Correct only the rows you can verify.
+3. Correct only the rows with addresses you can verify.

 4. Keep unverified typo rows out of broad sends because they can bounce or reach the wrong person.